Order of Saint Anna: History

 At first, the Order had but one class and was named the "Order of Anna".
 The statutes of the Order promulgated in 1735 established as the principal insignia a red-enameled gold cross, with an image of Saint Anne imposed upon the centre of the cross; the reverse bore the initials "A.I.P.F." (for "Anna Imperatoris Petri Filia": "Anna, Emperor Peter's daughter" in Latin).
 The same letters also abbreviate the Latin motto (as the letter "J" did not exist in Latin, "Iustitiam" was the original spelling of the word now rendered "Justitiam").

 In 1742, Karl Peter Ulrich, Duke Karl Friedrich's son, was declared the Russian heir apparent.
 After arriving in Russia, he presented the Order to several courtiers.
 On 15 April 1797, his own son, Emperor Paul I of Russia, established the Order as part of the Imperial Russian system of honours and divided it into three classes, renaming it the "Order of Saint Anna".
 Emperor Alexander I added a fourth class in 1815.

-Recipients of the Order of St. Andrew (including grand dukes, who received the order at baptism, and princes of the Imperial blood, who received it at their majority) simultaneously received the first class of the Order of Saint Anna.
-The Emperor himself was the hereditary chief of the Order.

-The title of Chekhov's well-known story Anna on the Neck refers both to the Order and to the heroine.
+The title of Chekhov's well-known story "Anna on the Neck" refers both to the Order and to the heroine.

-In Chapter IV of Crime and Punishment Raskolnikov guesses that Luzhin must have, "...the Anna in his buttonhole and that he puts it on when he goes to dine with contractors or merchants."
+In Chapter IV of Crime and Punishment, Raskolnikov guesses that Luzhin must have, "...the Anna in his buttonhole and that he puts it on when he goes to dine with contractors or merchants."